CoderLotl/CoderLotl/README.md

 You may know me as CoderLotl.
 I'm an enthusiastic student going through their very first years in the world of coding.
 My Time Zone is -3:00 GMT.

+You can poke me at Discord; my tag is: CoderLotl#3050

 ---

-Languages I speak:
+The languages I speak are:

-:es:
+Spanish :es:

-:uk:
+English :uk:

 ---